esterpantaleo/etymology/docs/test.md

 <a name="module_APP..renderDescendantsDialog"></a>

 ### APP~renderDescendantsDialog()
-Render the page that will contain the Graph of Descendants of a specified Node.
+Renders the page that will contain the Graph of Descendants of a specified Node.
 It queries the database to get pos, gloss and links.

 **Kind**: inner method of [<code>APP</code>](#module_APP)